imartinez/SpaceMaterial/README.md

 - Proper code organization in packages and proper classes visibility
 - Butterknife

-# TO USE IN THE APP
+# TO DO/TO ADD IN THE APP
 - Timber
 - Material transitions
 - Vector animations